 Excluding items, the company earned $1.02 per share, topping analysts' average estimate by 10 cents per share, according to Thomson Reuters I/B/E/S.

-Closely watched same-restaurant sales were up 1.9 percent at IHOP and rose 1.3 percent at Applebee's.
+Closely watched same-restaurant sales were up 1.9 percent at IHOP and up 1.3 percent at Applebee's.
 Eight analysts polled by Consensus Metrix had expected a 0.8 percent fall at IHOP and a 0.5 percent rise at Applebees.

 Shares in DineEquity were up $5.29 to $70.67 in morning trading.
 (Reporting by Lisa Baertlein in Los Angeles; Editing by Gerald E. McCormick)